How we support children/young people with SEN starting at our school

 At Montalbo Nursery and Primary School we appreciate the importance of Early Identification and will immediately begin an open dialogue with parents and carers about the best ways to support a child with SEND.
 This may include referrals to outside agencies or additional support within the Early Years.

 Children with SEND joining our school in Key Stage 1 or 2 are also welcome to attend transition sessions if appropriate.
-Mrs Bartoli our SENCO will liaise with parents and the previous setting to ensure that the child receives the support the require.
+Miss Bean, our SENCO, will liaise with parents and the previous setting to ensure that the child receives the support the require.

 How we support children/young people with SEN moving between classes in our school